 Life on the allotment is settling into a routine.
 I turn up after dropping the kids off at school.
 Connect a hose to the site tap and leave it filling the water butt whilst I water the seedbed with a can.
 Check the water butt is still only half full so leave it filling whilst I get on with a bit of digging.
-Other allotment holders pass by and make encouraging comments,
+Other allotment holders pass by and make encouraging comments,"You're doing really well"

 "Thanks, it's not exactly digging weather is it?"